P. W. Botha: Early life and education

 Pieter Willem Botha was born on 12 January 1916 on a small farm in the Paul Roux district of the Orange Free State Province (now Free State Province).
 The son of Afrikaner parents, his father, Pieter Willem Botha Sr., fought as a commando against the British in the Second Boer War.
 His mother, Hendrina Christina Botha (née de Wet), was interned in a British concentration camp during the war.

 Botha's upbringing was heavily influenced by Afrikaner culture and Calvinist religious teachings.
 His parents emphasized discipline, hard work, and loyalty to the Afrikaner cause.
 Growing up in the aftermath of the Second Boer War and amid increasing Afrikaner nationalism, he absorbed the prevailing belief that Afrikaners needed to assert political and economic control over South Africa.
 This environment helped shape his later political ideology and commitment to apartheid policies.

 Botha initially attended the Paul Roux School and matriculated from Bethlehem Voortrekker High School.
 In 1934, he entered the Grey University College (now the University of the Free State) in Bloemfontein to study law, but left early at the age of twenty in order to pursue a career in politics.
 He began working for the National Party as a political organiser in the neighbouring Cape Province.
-In the run-up to World War II, Botha joined the Ossewabrandwag, an Afrikaner nationalist group which was sympathetic to the German Nazi Party; but months after the German attack on the USSR, Botha condemned the Ossewabrandwag and changed his ideological allegiance to Christian nationalism.
+Botha joined the Ossewabrandwag, an Afrikaner nationalist group which formed in 1939 and was sympathetic to the German Nazi Party, and helped found its Cape Town branch.
+After the German attack on the USSR, Botha condemned the Ossewabrandwag in August 1941, changing his ideological allegiance to Christian nationalism, and was expelled from the organisation soon after.

 Family

 In 1943, Botha married Anna Elizabeth Rossouw (Elize).
 The couple had five children; two sons (Piet and Rossouw) and three daughters (Elsa, Amelia and Rozanne).
 In the 1980s, Rozanne Botha, emerged as a minor celebrity figure in the country.
 She released Afrikaans pop songs and appeared on the covers of magazines such as Sarie and Style, where she was dubbed "First Daughter of the Land".

-In 1998, he married Barbara Robertson, a legal secretary 25 years his junior, following Elize's death the previous year.
+In 1998, Botha married Barbara Robertson, a legal secretary 25 years his junior, following Elize's death the previous year.

-In 2022, two of his daughters died.
-Amelia Paschke, died in a car crash driving back from Betty's Bay.
-In the same year, Rozanne also died, of cancer.
+In 2022, two of Botha's daughters died.
+Amelia Paschke died in a car crash driving back from Betty's Bay.
+In the same year, Rozanne died of cancer.